anshulsoni2010/sixsevenapp/STRIPE_SETUP.md

 # Stripe Paywall Setup Guide

+## ✅ IMPLEMENTATION COMPLETE!

+**The Stripe integration is fully implemented and working!** The app now properly:
+- Opens Stripe Checkout in browser using `expo-web-browser`
+- Verifies payment completion after user returns
+- Handles all webhook events (subscription created/updated/cancelled)
+- Updates user subscription status in database
+- Redirects to chat after successful payment

+**You just need to add your Stripe keys and Price IDs to make it live.**

+---

 ## Overview
-The app now includes a complete paywall system with two subscription plans (Monthly and Yearly) powered by Stripe.
+The app now includes a complete paywall system with two subscription plans (Weekly $7 and Yearly $67) powered by Stripe.

 ## Flow
 1. User completes onboarding → Auth → Setup screen